Ángel Rodado

-Ángel Rodado Jareño (born 7 March 1997) is a Spanish professional footballer who plays as a forward for Wisła Kraków.
+Ángel Rodado Jareño (born 7 March 1997) is a Spanish professional footballer who plays as a forward for Polish club Wisła Kraków.

 Club career

 Born in Palma de Mallorca, Balearic Islands, Rodado was a RCD Mallorca youth graduate.
 He made his senior debut with the reserves on 21 February 2016, starting in a 2–0 Tercera División away win against CF Sant Rafel, and featured in a further six matches as his side achieved promotion to Segunda División B in the play-offs.

 Rodado scored his first senior goal on 4 September 2016, netting the opener in a 2–1 win at Atlético Levante UD.
 In the 2017–18 campaign, he scored 30 goals for the B's, which included hat-tricks against CE Santanyí (6–0 home win), CE Mercadal (5–0 home win) and UD Poblense (4–3 home win).

 On 16 August 2018, Rodado joined neighbouring UD Ibiza in the third division.
 He featured regularly for the club, and helped in their first-ever promotion to Segunda División in the 2020–21 season.

 Rodado made his professional debut on 13 August 2021, coming on as a late substitute for Sergio Castel in a 0–0 away draw against Real Zaragoza.
 Late in the month, he moved to FC Barcelona on a one-year loan deal, and was assigned to the B-team in Primera División RFEF.

 On 20 August 2022, Rodado moved abroad for the first time in his career to join Polish I liga side Wisła Kraków on a three-year deal.
+On 2 May 2024, he scored the winning goal in extra time of a 2–1 victory over Pogoń Szczecin in the 2023–24 Polish Cup final.
+With four goals throughout the campaign, he was the best scorer in the competition, along with Korona Kielce's Martin Remacle.
+With 21 goals in 30 I liga appearances, he also finished the 2023–24 season as the league's top scorer.

+In July 2024, Rodado extended his deal with Wisła until June 2027, with an option for a further year upon appearing in at least half of Wisła's league fixtures during the 2026–27 season.
+A year later, he signed a new five-year contract.